Vaccination, worming & Microchip

 Your kitten has been wormed using Milbemax kitten at 8 and 12 weeks of age.

-Your kitten will be microchipped and registered with Central Animal Records in your name.
+Your kitten will be microchipped and registered with Global Micro Animal Registry in your name.

-You will receive confirmation of registration via email with Central Animal Records with a printable certificate for your records.
+You will receive confirmation of registration via email with link to printable certificate for your records.

 Trupanion Insurance